egemenokte/3DLayeredElastic/README.md

 # 3DLayeredElastic
 3D Layered elastic analysis running on Python.
 Please run [PythonLEA.ipnb](https://colab.research.google.com/github/egemenokte/3DLayeredElastic/blob/main/PythonLEA.ipynb) on Google Colab to see instructions on how to run the code.
-You may use the following link to access
+You may also use the following link to access

 https://colab.research.google.com/github/egemenokte/3DLayeredElastic/blob/main/PythonLEA.ipynb